-Both platforms will track your audience’s choice and provide you with the analytics you need to decide which variant is superior.
+Both platforms will track your audience’s choice and provide the analytics you need to decide which variant is superior.

-This point is really crucial.
-To get the most accurate results, you should test both ads at the same time.
+This point is crucial.
+To get the most accurate results, you should test both ads simultaneously.
 Timing plays a big role in people’s decisions, so if you want to test for the ad — and not for how each month affects your ads — you need to run your A/B test simultaneously.

 If your ads get a lot of traffic, you can quickly get meaningful data.
 However, if your organization is small or you sell a very niche product, it might take weeks or months to know which variant is the true king.